- Home

 Entry Level Police Officer Minimum Qualifications

-- Must possess a valid Driver’s License.
+- License: Must possess a valid driver’s license

-- High School Diploma or its equivalent PLUS one of the following:
+- Education: High School Diploma or GED

 Applicants MUST also pass the Peace Officer Wellness Evaluation Report (P.O.W.E.R.) test before entry into the police academy.
 Please refer to the link below that has information about the P.O.W.E.R. test.